eternitywall/blog.eternitywall.com/_posts/2018-04-12-sign-to-contract.md

 Then manually verify the correspondence with the hash of the file and the block header merkle root.

 # Conclusions
-Elliptic curve commitments embed values in elliptic curve points.
+Elliptic curve commitments commit values in elliptic curve points.
 They can be used with public keys (*pay-to-contract*) or in signatures (*sign-to-contract*).
 Although they have several uses, we confined ourselves to timestamping.
 *pay-to-contract* drives you out of a BIP32 logic and may lead you to a loss of funds;
 *sign-to-contract* does not, thus is better for timestamping purposes.

-Nevertheless, *sign-to-contract* has some issues that should be addresses.
+Nevertheless, *sign-to-contract* has some issues that should be addressed.
-Avoid to sign two times the same tx with different contracts and, if using segwit, remind that the proof is longer and contains arbitrary data by the miner.
+If using segwit, remind that the proof is longer, contains arbitrary data by the miner and could be too large to create the OTS proof.

 As of writing, `OpSecp256k1Commitment` is not yet part of the standard library python-opentimestamps,